-The fair value of financial instruments that are not traded in an active market is determined using valuation techniques.
+2 The fair value of financial instruments that are not traded in an active market is determined using valuation techniques.
 The Group uses a variety of methods and makes assumptions that are based on market conditions existing at the end of each reporting period.
-The fair value of interest rate swaps are calculated as the present value of the estimated future cash flows and are included in level 2 under derivative financial instruments.
-The total fair value of derivatives used for hedging is \$1.419 million (2017: \$2.599 million).

-The payables balance excludes interest payable as the cashflows are included in 'Interest cashflows' above and excludes GST payable as this is not a financial liability.
+The fair value of interest rate swaps are calculated as the present value of the estimated future cash flows and are included in Level 2 under derivative financial instruments.
+The total fair value of derivatives used for hedging is \$1.419 million The payables balance excludes interest payable as the cashflows are included in "Interest cashflows" above and excludes GST payable as this is not a financial liability.

-Group Structure

-18. Non-Current Assets - Investments Accounted for Using the Equity Method

-Consolidated 1 2018 2017 \$'000 \$'000 Carrying amount at the beginning of the financial year 5,167 3,657 Share of profit/(losses) after income tax 1,152 510 Acquisition of associates and joint ventures 1,729 1,000 Decrease in associates and joint ventures (308) - Carrying amount at the end of the financial year 7,740 5,167
+Group Structure 18.
+Non-Current Assets - Investments Accounted for Using the Equity Method 0 !
+Consolidat 2018 \$'000 2017 \$'000 Carrying amount at the beginning of the financial year 5,167 3,657 Share of profit/(losses) after income tax 1,152 510 Acquisition of associates and joint ventures 1,729 1,000 Acquisition of associates and joint ventures 1,000 Decrease in associates and joint ventures (308) -